rauc/rauc/docs/concept/update-concept.rst

 RAUC Command API
 ----------------

-This can be used by the *handler* to reuse existing functionality in RAUC.
+This commands can be used by the *handler* to reuse existing functionality in RAUC.

 ::